 No. of Assignments and Feedback: 3

-Group Size: up to 5 3 places available
+Group Size: up to 5 places still available on this course.

 Tutors: Alan Summers (haiku and tanka) and Penney Ellis (photography).